-13.1.11 - Clutch Usage (for Manual Transmission)
+14.1.11 - Clutch Usage (for Manual Transmission)

-Always use clutch to shift.

-Double-clutch when shifting.
-Do not rev or lug the engine.

-Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+- Always use clutch to shift. - Double-clutch if vehicle is equipped with nonsynchronized transmission. - Do not rev or lug the engine. - Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.

-13.1.12 - Gear Usage (for Manual Transmission)
+14.1.12 - Gear Usage (for Manual Transmission)

-Do not grind or clash gears.
+- Do not grind or clash gears.

-Select gear that does not rev or lug engine.
+- Select gear that does not rev or lug engine.

-Do not shift in turns and intersections.
+- · Do not shift in turns and intersections.

-13.1.13 - Brake Usage
+14.1.13 - Brake Usage

-Do not ride or pump brake.

-Do not brake harshly.
+- Do not ride or pump brake. - Do not brake harshly.
 Brake smoothly using steady pressure.

-13.1.14 - Lane Usage
+14.1.14 - Lane Usage

-Do not put vehicle over curbs, sidewalks, or lane markings.

-Stop behind stop lines, crosswalks, or stop signs.

-Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line).

-Finish a right turn in the right-most (curb) lane.

-Move to or remain in right-most lane unless lane is blocked.
+- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or stop signs. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.

-13.1.15 - Steering
+14.1.15 - Steering

-Do not over or under steer the vehicle.

-Keep both hands on the steering wheel at all times unless shifting.
+- Do not over or under steer the vehicle. - Keep both hands on the steering wheel at all times unless shifting.
 Once you have completed shift, return both hands to the steering wheel.

-13.1.16 - Regular Traffic Checks
+14.1.16 - Regular Traffic Checks

-Check traffic regularly.

-Check mirrors regularly.

-Check mirrors and traffic before, while in and after an intersection.

-Scan and check traffic in high volume areas and areas where pedestrians are expected to be present.
+- Check traffic regularly. - · Check mirrors regularly. - Check mirrors and traffic before, while in and after an intersection. - Scan and check traffic in high volume areas and areas where pedestrians are expected to be present.

-13.1.17 - Use of Turn Signals
+14.1.17 - Use of Turn Signals

-Use turn signals properly.

-Activate turn signals when required.

-Activate turn signals at appropriate times.

-Cancel turn signals upon completion of a turn or lane change.
+- Use turn signals properly. - · Activate turn signals when required. - · Activate turn signals at appropriate times. - Cancel turn signals upon completion of a turn or lane change.